avine/ng-libs/projects/if-non-nullish/README.md

 ## Publishing

 After building your library with `ng build if-non-nullish`, go to the dist folder `cd dist/if-non-nullish` and run `npm publish`.

-## Running unit tests

-Run `ng test if-non-nullish` to execute the unit tests via [Karma](https://karma-runner.github.io).

-## Further help

-To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.